StiglCZ/engine/readme.md

 ### Porting

-Porting the wireframe engine should be really, really easy compared to other engines.
-Thats because majority of the engine does not relly on anything but few components clib or c++lib.
+Porting the wireframe engine should be really, really easy compared to other engines, because majority of the engine does not relly on anything but few components clib or c++lib.
 You only need to port few files, depending on the platform.

-So these are the files you will propably need to edit.                     <br>
+So these are the files you will propably need to edit                      <br>
 `scripting.cc`   - Includes the scriptloading etc.                         <br>
-`logging.cc`     - Includes cout and string                                <br>
-`native.cc`      - Includes the graphics                                   <br>
+`native.cc`      - Includes the graphics and everything about the window   <br>
-`file.cc`        - Includes fileloading(should be universal for most cases)<br>
+`file.cc`        - Includes fileloading(includes dirent)                   <br>
 `net.cc`         - Includes UDP/IP implementation                          <br>
 <br>

 `game/saving.cc` - Includes fileloading and filesaving                     <br>
 `game/scene.cc`  - Includes fileloading                                    <br>
 `game/audio.cc`  - Includes native audio(right now using openal)           <br>
 <br>

-What libraries do you need to change exactly(commonly)?<br>
+What libraries do you need to change exactly?<br>
 - `dirent.h` - In file.hh     <br>
 - `dlfnc.h`  - In scripting.hh<br>
-- `libx11`   - In native.cc   <br>
+- `x11lib.h` - In native.cc   <br>
 - `signal.h` - In native.cc   <br>
 - `socket.h` - In net.cc      <br>
+- `typeof`   - Preety much everywhere,
+but its possible to only implement its macro in types.hh and it should work
-- `typeof`   - Preety much everywhere :D <br>
+- `sizeof`   - Also Preety much everywhere :D, but its possible to only implement its macro in types.hh and it should work<br>
-- `sizeof`   - And so is this <br>
 <br>

 ### Optimilization